Advancing Zero-Shot Open-Set Speech Deepfake Source Tracing: Results and Discussion

-The embeddings generated using SSL-AASIST trained with AAM-softmax are used to train the backend scoring methods.
+The embeddings generated using SSL-AASIST with AAM and RegMixup are used to train the backend scoring methods.
 The performance of these backends is reported in Table~\ref{tab:table_2}.
-In the zero-shot setting, cosine scoring outperforms the Siamese network across attack, acoustic model , and vocoder model verification.
+In the zero-shot setting, cosine scoring outperforms the Siamese network across attack, acoustic model, and vocoder model verification.
 This may be because the Siamese network struggles to discriminate effectively and may require more trial pairs to improve performance.

-In few-shot settings, the Siamese network trained using contrastive loss performs better than when trained with cross-entropy, consistent with prior literature advocating contrastive learning for Siamese retraining.
-Comparing zero-shot and few-shot Siamese settings, the few-shot setup clearly improves performance across all verification tasks, with attack verification EER improving from $35.27\%$ to $18.44\%$.
-Using an MLP in the few-shot setting further reduces attack source verification EER to $15.11\%$, demonstrating its effectiveness.
-However, for OOD attacks, zero-shot cosine scoring still outperforms the other backend methods.
+Comparing zero-shot and few-shot Siamese settings, the few-shot setup clearly improves performance across all verification tasks, with attack verification EER improving from $42.21\%$ to $17.72\%$.
+Using MLP in the few-shot setting further reduces attack source verification EER to $13.11\%$, demonstrating its effectiveness.
+However, for OOD attacks, zero-shot cosine scoring still outperforms the other backend methods, except in acoustic model source verification under OOD conditions, where the MLP achieves better performance.
+We also observe that attack source verification generally performs better than both acoustic and vocoder model source verification.
+Among these, acoustic model source verification is particularly challenging, performing worse than vocoder model source verification.